 How to File a Workers’ Comp Claim in Missouri

 Usually, injured workers filing for workers’ comp can’t sue their employer for personal injury.
 But there are exceptions.
 If you can prove your employer was grossly negligent and that negligence caused your injury, and if your employer intentionally hurt you, you can sue for an injury that happened at the workplace.

 However, if your employer intentionally injured you, that no longer falls under workers’ comp; these cases are subject to tort cases of personal injury.
 If you think your employer intended to hurt you, consult a personal injury attorney as soon as possible.

 Personal injury law allows individuals to obtain not only economic but also punitive damages and non-economic damages such as pain and suffering.
 If you sue and prove your case, you may obtain enough compensation to get back on your feet.

 How to Find a Good Workers’ Compensation Lawyer

 Workplace accidents in St. Louis, MO, happen more often than it appears.
-Some can result in serious injuries with potentially devastating consequences.
+Some can result in severe injuries with potentially devastating consequences.

 There are many workers’ compensation lawyers who handle these types of cases more or less successfully.
 Although every case is unique, and past results afford no guarantees of future results, the choice of a lawyer shouldn’t be based solely on advertisements.

 Injury victims should make sure their Missouri lawyers have adequate experience and knowledge in practice areas related to workers’ comp as well as personal injury.
-Try choosing those who offer a free case evaluation since that can be a good way to discuss your legal issue before establishing an attorney-client relationship.
+Try choosing those who offer a free case evaluation since that can be an excellent way to discuss your legal issue before establishing an attorney-client relationship.